wultra/powerauth-webflow/docs/Deploying-Wildfly.md

 - Web Flow - the main Web Flow application
 - Next Step - a backend service for Web Flow which manages operation steps and authentication methods

+Optionally Web Flow Client application can be also configured.

 ## JBoss Deployment Descriptor

 Web Flow contains the following configuration in `jboss-deployment-structure.xml` file for JBoss / Wildfly: